 The chart below shows you what percentage of your salary you need to put in a Roth IRA and/or Roth 401(k) to meet these goals based on your current age.

 This chart shows that, if you start saving at age 25 under the assumptions above, you need to save “only” 11% of your pre-tax salary in a Roth IRA or 401(k) every year until you retire.

-Also, please note retirement plan limits have increased for 2019.
-Take advantage of them if you can when creating a budget in Excel and be sure to put as much in there as you can afford.
+Also, please note that retirement plan limits have increased for 2021/2022.
+Take advantage of them if you can when creating a budget in Excel and be sure to put as much in your retirement plan as you can afford.